Mike Bell (running back): Professional career

-Pre-draft

 Denver Broncos

-Bell entered the 2006 NFL Draft, but went undrafted.
-He was signed as an undrafted free agent on May 8, 2006 by the Denver Broncos.
+Bell entered the 2006 NFL draft, but went undrafted.
+He was signed as an undrafted free agent on May 8, 2006, by the Denver Broncos.

 Bell had a very strong training camp, and before the Broncos first preseason game, Bell was promoted to the starting tailback position.
 This promotion shocked many, as it was presumed that either Tatum Bell or Ron Dayne would win the Broncos' starting job.
 However Tatum Bell ended up as the starter for the first regular season game, with Mike Bell also getting carries in a backup role.

 During week 8 of the 2006 season, in which the Broncos played the undefeated Indianapolis Colts, Tatum Bell was taken out with a turf toe.
 Mike Bell was put in and ran for 135 yards and two touchdowns in just one half, averaging nine yards per carry.
 He started week 9 against the Pittsburgh Steelers, but only gained 28 yards on 17 attempts.
 He was made inactive by coach Mike Shanahan in week 10 against the Oakland Raiders.
 Bell led the Broncos with eight rushing scores.

 On July 21, 2008, he was released by the Broncos.